dailystory/docs/articles/integrations/mailchimp.md

 Enter the API Key from MailChimp and click Save.

-Once MailChimp integration is enabled you can add a 'Add lead to MailChimp List' in a Campaign's Workflow and select the Mailing List to add that contact to:
+Once MailChimp integration is enabled you can choose 'Add lead to MailChimp List' in a Campaign's Workflow and select the Mailing List to add that contact to:

 ![Workflow Step](/articles/integrations/mailchimp-06.png "Workflow Step")